-I am particularly looking forward to this, as I have fond memories of this charming village from a holiday near here many years ago.
+As I gaze down across the hillside dotted with ancient olive trees amongst the fragrant herbs of the evergreen maquis, the deep blue Mediterranean sea sparkles in the sunlight.
+Today I’m off to photograph the pretty hilltop village of Pigna in Corsica.
+I am particularly looking forward to it, as I have fond memories of this charming village from a holiday on the island many years ago.
 I wonder if it will have changed much.

-Craft workshops abound and their goods are all for sale and as I turn each corner I find another enchanting shop – glass blowing, pottery, musical boxes…
+Craft workshops abound, and their goods are all for sale.
+As I turn each corner, I find another enchanting shop – glass blowing, pottery, musical boxes.

-Stopping for a cup of coffee in A Casarella, a restaurant I recall from my previous visit, I am delighted that the view is just as stunning and the staff as friendly, as I remember.
-This popular restaurant can get very busy, especially in the height of summer, so I book a table for lunch before heading off to explore the rest of the village and, of course, take many more photos.
+Stopping for a cup of coffee in A Casarella, I am delighted that the view (featured image) is just as stunning and the staff as friendly, as I remember from my previous visit.
+This popular restaurant can get very busy, especially in the height of summer, so I book a table for lunch before heading off to explore the rest of the village.

-On returning to A Casarella it is indeed busy and I am shown to a separate part of the terrace and for a while I have this garden all to myself.
-I sip a cool Pietra (a rather good Corsican beer) and tuck into a smooth, creamy Corsican sheep’s cheese, a tasty pâté and the most delicious fig jam with bread while gazing down across the hillside to Algajola.
-How lucky I am to be back here again.
+On returning to A Casarella for lunch, it is indeed busy, and I am shown to a separate part of the terrace.
+For a while, I have this lovely hillside garden all to myself.
+I sip a cool Pietra (a rather good Corsican beer flavoured with chestnuts) and tuck into a smooth, creamy Corsican sheep’s cheese, a tasty pâté and the most delicious fig jam with bread.
+Gazing down across the hillside to Algajola I think how lucky I am to be back here again.

 The owner, Barbara, tells me that her husband opened the restaurant 13 years ago.
 It is their philosophy to treat their customers and the environment with respect.
-They only use local produce and where ever possible, organic.
-The pâté, as is all the cured meat and sausages, are from free roaming mountain pigs.
+They only use local produce that’s, where ever possible, organic.
+The pâté, as is all the cured meat and sausages, are from free-roaming mountain pigs.
 And very delicious it was too!

 All too soon it is time to go… new villages to discover!